OpenSimTools/AMS2CM/README.md

 # Automobilista 2 Content Manager

-Simple tool to keep Automobilista 2 mods in sync automatically.
-It is currently very basic and doesn't have a graphical user interface.
+**One-click installation of AMS2 mods**.
+No more reading instructions or editing files!

+It is currently a command line tool, but a graphical user interface is coming soon.
+More features will be coming in the new few weeks and months.

+Any feedback is very welcome.

 ## Installation